DHd-Verband/DHd-Abstracts-2020/README.md

 - doi: persistent identifier of the publication on zenodo
 - keywords: self-given keywords by authors + conference_acronym
 - licence: standardized licence for DHd-contributions
+- notes: generic note of editorial work
 - prereserve_doi: persistent identifier that was prereserved while uploading publication to zenodo
 - publication_date: date of publication of the original book of abstracts
 - publication_type: type of publication on zenodo
+- references: link to the original book of abstracts
 - title: title of contribution
 - upload_type: type of upload
-- concept_doi: persistent identifier of all versions of a publication (points to the earliest version)
+- conceptdoi: persistent identifier of all versions of a publication (points to the earliest version)
 - files: files that are part of an individual publication
-- notes: generic note of editorial work
-- references: link to the original book of abstracts
 - xml_id: Identifier of a contribution in XML-file
 - format: format of presentation at the conference